drhsqlite/fossil-mirror/www/globs.md

 Fossil always interprets glob patterns from the base of the checkout directory, not from the current working directory as POSIX shells do.

 When in doubt, use `fossil status` after running commands like the above to make sure the right set of files were scheduled for insertion into the repository before checking the changes in.
-You wouldn't want to accidentally check something like a password, an API key, or the private half of a public crypto key into Fossil repository that can be read by people who should not have such secrets.
+You never want to accidentally check something like a password, an API key, or the private half of a public cryptographic key into Fossil repository that can be read by people who should not have such secrets.

 ## Windows